openfisca/openfisca-doc/source/simulate/profile-simulation.md

 instant = periods.Instant(fragment for fragment in fragments)
 ```

-So as to see where's the bottleneck:
+So as to see where the bottleneck is:

 ```
 Line #  Hits     Time      Per Hit    % Time         Line Contents